 The Company's capital comprises of equity as shown in the statement of financial position.
-The Group is exposed to external financial covenants, these include maintaining a minimum net tangible assets position of \$10 million for Fin One Pty and \$3 million for Finance One Commercial Pty Ltd. The Group is compliant for the financial year-ended 30 June 2023.
-(2022: Not applicable)
+The Group is exposed to external financial covenants, these include maintaining a minimum net tangible assets position of \$10 million for Fin One Pty and \$3 million for Finance One Commercial Pty Ltd. The Group is compliant for the financial year-ended 30 June 2024.
+(2023: compliant).

-The capital risk management policy remains unchanged since 30 June 2022.
+The capital risk management policy remains unchanged since 30 June 2023.

+b.
+Reserves

+2024 2023

+\$'000 \$'000

-(b) Reserves 2023 \$ '000 Business under common control reserve (1,420) (1,420)
+Business under common control reserve (1,420) (1,420)

-(i) Business Combination under common control reserve
+i.
+Business combination under common control reserve

-Any difference between the cost of the acquisition (i.e. the fair value of the consideration paid), and the amounts at which the acquired assets and liabilities are recorded for business combinations under common control) have been recognised in the business combinations under common control' reserve.
+Any difference between the cost of the acquisition (i.e. the fair value of the consideration paid), and the amounts at which the acquired assets and liabilities are recorded for business combinations under common control) have been recognised in the business combinations under common control reserve.

-On 20 May 2013 the group acquired 100% of the share capital of Fin One Pty Ltd.

-This acquisition is a business combination under common control.
+On 20 May 2013 the group acquired 100% of the share capital of Fin One Pty Ltd. This acquisition is a business combination under common control.

 It has been accounted for by the Group prospectively from the date of obtaining the ownership interest.
-Assets and liabilities have been recognised upon consolidation at their carrying amounts in Fin One Pty Ltd's financial statements.
+Assets and liabilities have been recognised upon consolidation at their carrying amounts in Fin One Pty Itd's financial statements.

-The difference between the cost of the acquisition (i.e. the fair value of the consideration paid), and the amounts at which the assets and liabilities have been recorded is recognised in the 'business combinations under common control' reserve.
+The difference between the cost of the acquisition (i.e. the fair value of the consideration paid), and the amounts at which the assets and liabilities have been recorded is recognised in the business combinations under common control reserve.